-ACOG: Menstrual dysfunction improves post-bariatric surgeryMay 7th, 2012 in Obstetrics & gynaecology /
+ACOG: Menstrual dysfunction improves post-bariatric surgeryMay 7, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay) -- Following bariatric surgery, there is a noticeable improvement seen in menstrual dysfunction and signs of hyperandrogenism, according to a study presented at the annual clinical meeting of the American College of Obstetricians and Gynecologists, held from May 5 to 9 in San Diego.